SourceForge.net hosts over 100,000 Open Source projects. You may find what you're looking for by searching our site directory .

-An OpenGL 3D game, written from scratch.
+An OpenGL 3D game, written from scratch (no dependencies).
 Provided as freeware mostly as a source of inspiration to help others.
 A little like a 3D version of the Amiga game Pang!
 The game is mostly intended for someone wanting to learn OpenGL.
 But since the game only uses OpenGL 1.0 the drawing code is outdated, but still things can be learned from the collision detection and other techniques.
 Some of the code is left in an unfinished/testing state.
 This game was a learning experiment for me, and the math used is tested until it works for the game.
 After using the science math by the book, there were still flaws that could make the player get stuck under certain conditions (since floating point is not exact), and the workarounds for this are just my own ideas.
 Have looked at the code for other 3D games and there are mostly the same problems around collision detection and "hacks" to get it to "work".

 SourceForge.net is the world's largest provider of hosting for Open Source software development projects.
 SourceForge.net provides a variety of services to projects, including a download mirror network, code hosting (like Git, Mercurial, and Subversion), and tools to support discussion and support.
 These services are provided to projects and their end-users free-of-charge.

 Of benefit to users, Open Source software is licensed so you can download and use the software free-of-charge.
 The source code for this software is made available free-of-charge, you (or a programmer you hire) can make changes to this software to better meet your needs, and you can release your changed code back to the community passing the benefit on to other users.

 To join this project, please contact the project administrators of this project, as shown on the project summary page.

 This page is the default project web page supplied by SourceForge.net.
 If you are a member of this project, you can deploy your own project web site as per our site documentation.